 Tia is a Sgt. with the Regina Police Service.
 She is based out of the Regina Children’s Justice Center (RCJC) and currently works as RPS’ first Canine Assisted Response and Education (CARE) officer with Accredited Justice Facility Dog Merlot.
 The RCJC is an integrated unit consisting of child protection workers and police officers who investigate allegations of physical and sexual abuse of children and vulnerable persons.
 Tia and Merlot assist primarily with children and vulnerable adults during Police interviews, testimony in court and work closely with Victim Services and Victim Witness Specialists.

 Tia has a certificate in Rehabilitation Work from SIAST and a Bachelor’s of Education degree from the University of Regina.

-Daniel is a Charted Professional Accountant with the Saskatchewan Liquor and Gaming Authority (SLGA).
+Daniel is the President and CEO at the Global Transportation Hub.
 He received his Bachelor of Business Administration (2010) from the University of Regina with a major in Accounting.
-Daniel has spent the last decade working in a variety of accounting positions within public sector organizations that include: SaskTel and SaskPower.
+Daniel has spent the last decade working in a variety of accounting positions within public sector organizations that include: SaskTel, SaskPower and SLGA.
 With a strong desire to give back to his community, Daniel is an active volunteer and is involved with a number of local organizations.
 Daniel believes that COR is doing amazing things in the community to build and promote an inclusive culture and is excited at the opportunity to be a part of COR’s Board of Directors.